JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/2_Blockchain_Architecture/1_Public_private_and_consortium_blockchains.md

 >Other are public.
 >Some node use to participate the transcation, and other node use to control consensus process.
 >All node can access by blockchain, and what information can be accessed is based on particular data in that blockchain.
 >There are two type of the users, one is only can access the blockchain as their function, another can control over the blockchain and decides the level of security.
->EX:
+>EX: R3 Corda, Energy Web Foundation (EWF), Dragonchain

 ## Difference between Blockchain and cryptocurrency
 The relationship between Blockchain and cryptocurrency like the mobile app and mobile OS, like the bitcoin is the first cryptocurrency on the blockchain platform.